 5. Launch a task with emoji

-Stringing these together means that you can build some pretty complex apps for your team in just a few minutes in Workflow Builder.
+Stringing these together means you can build some pretty complex apps for your team in just a few minutes in Workflow Builder.

 Give it a spin with this travel request workflow.